zhiming99/rpc-frmwrk/README.md

 6. Logging service

 ---
+[`Tue Dec 07 2021 10:48:54 PM Beijing`]
+1. After the last testcase `sftest` for java is done, the java support is also almost done.
+The last work is to put the Makefile.am in the building process, and delivered by the `rpm` and `deb` packages.
+2. Next I will make some improvement to expand the coverity of the automated testing process, such as openssl and kerberos setup.
+3. Besides the improvement of testing, i will also add some tutorial documents and language support, especially documents in Chinese.

 [`Tue Nov 23 2021 06:21:29 PM Beijing`]
 1. Made some progress on java generator debugging.
 We are 70% done with the Java support.
 Java support is coming.